SamEThibault/meta-pe-prep/Systems/systems_design.md

 2. Define problem scope: Ask what should be the focus?
 For this example: Finding and playing music
 3. Define use cases: browse music, search for song, play song
 4. Think about metrics: How many users?
 A billion.
 How many songs?
 100 million.
 File size: assume about 5 MB per song.
 So around 500TB of total song data.
 With 3x replication, Around 1.5PB.
 Metadata: 100B per song ish, so 10GB total, not a factor.
+5. High level overview: Client application, Load balancer, replicated web servers, Database
+6. Outline the DB schemas: How many DBs?
+One for metadata (users, songs, artists...), One for song audio.
+Why split this into 2?
+We have static content: the song files.
+So use S3 for that.
+For metadata, use a relational DB.
+Schema for RDS: song_id, song_url, artist, genre, link to album cover, audio_link
+7. Drill down on use cases:
+    - User searches for a song: goes through LB, to web server, to metadata DB, which returns a list of songs that match the query.
+That's pretty efficient.
+    - User playes a song: goes through LB, to web server, to metadata DB, which returns song URL.
+Then web server has to fetch the song from S3 and stream it to the user.
+To stream, you need a web socket connection which allows constant communication between server and client.
+That might not be necessary: Just wait for the client to have entire song in memory before starting to play it.
+That eliminates possible lags.
+8. Think about bottlenecks:
+    - Inefficient streaming for songs with high volume of requests: can easily overload song bucket.
+Takes alot of bandwidth for the web servers as well.
+Solution: CDNs as song audio caches.
+Relieves load on S3 and web servers.
+    - Caching metadata: Use Redis to cache metadata.
+Relieves load on the RDS DB and ensures that popular requests are efficiently served.
+    - Think about cache on the server level: Maybe a distributed cache, like Memcached, to cache song URLs and relieve load on the DBs.
+Maybe load entire songs on the web servers to avoid streaming from S3.
+(Multi-layer caching)